fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/c-sharp.md

 _**Type**: String_

-Style defined here will be set to all the components provided in either header or footer as a default.
-You have to provide style in the CSS string format just like the way you define an inline style.
+The style defined here will be set to all the components provided in either the header or footer as a default.
+You have to provide style in the CSS string format just like the same way you define an inline style.

 #### Example